 Locations We Service

 Home care Planning Solutions provides free assistance with home care and Medicaid for home care in the following New York City boroughs: Brooklyn, Queens, Manhattan, and The Bronx.
-Services may also be available in Staten Island, Nassau, and other NY counties.
+Services may also be available in Staten Island, Westchester, and other NY counties.

 Need a home attendant that speaks a foreign language?
 We can help with most requests, including: Spanish, Chinese (Mandarin or Cantonese), Russian, Hungarian, Creole, and Polish.

 Special Needs Have a loved one with a special need such as Alzheimer's or Parkinson's?
 Give us a call to see if we can find them a home attendant with experience caring for patients with their needs.